Remember Apple’s “there’s an app for that” campaign?

 When it comes to children and technology, the answer isn’t to keep them from it—it’s to keep them on the right side of it, instilling rules and balance, and encouraging them to evolve from simply consumers to creators.

-To help get your kids started as creators, check out our YouTube summer camp options, or any of our 50+ cutting-edge tech courses including coding summer camps, and classes in robotics, or game development.
+To help get your kids started as creators, check out our YouTube summer camp options, or jump into a YouTube online course—or any of our 50+ cutting-edge tech courses including coding summer camps, and classes in robotics, or game development.